Gabriella Quevedo: Early life

 Quevedo grew up in Kinna and developed an interest in guitar because her father played the instrument.
 Her father is from Argentina and her mother is Argentine-Swedish.
 In addition to Swedish, she also speaks English and understands Spanish.
 She began playing guitar at age twelve, quickly discovering, and mastering fingerstyle guitar techniques, which led to her recording a number of covers of other guitarists' performances and her own guitar arrangements on YouTube.

+In 2012, she won first prize in the category of "young talent" on the Uppsala International Guitar Festival.

+In 2014, she won the Ryan Seacrest Contest for the best cover of the song "Young Girls" by Bruno Mars.

+In 2016, she was awarded the Hagström grant of the Royal Swedish Academy of Music (Kungliga Musikaliska Akademien).

-As of November 2024, Gabriella's YouTube channel had 1.62 million subscribers and almost 300 million views.
-Selected covers have also been published on other channels.
-In July 2018 an album entitled Acoustic Cover Songs Vol. 1 containing 16 songs appeared on Spotify, iTunes, Deezer, Amazon Music, Google Play Music, Tidal, YouTube Music and Apple Music.
+In July 2018, her studio album entitled Acoustic Cover Songs Vol. 1 containing 16 songs appeared on Spotify, iTunes, Deezer, Amazon Music, Google Play Music, Tidal, YouTube Music and Apple Music.

-Gabriella's first original songs, "Last Time" and "Remember," were released at the end of 2019.
+At the end of 2019, Gabriella released her first original musics "Last Time" and "Remember".
 They were recorded at Mono Music Studio in Stockholm, established by former ABBA member Benny Andersson.